NickiAndersen/looprint/README.md

 ## Important notice ⚠️
 ⚠️ **Beta Notice:** Looprint is still in beta.
+Not all features have been tested on hardware.
 Do not leave your printer unattended — always stay nearby and monitor the process during automated looping.

 ---